-'Fortuna For All': Fortuna Düsseldorf confirm four free fixtures for 2024/25 season
+'Fortuna For All': Fortuna Düsseldorf to play four free fixtures in 2024/25 season

 Fortuna Düsseldorf have broken new ground with their scheme for free home matches as part of the Bundesliga 2 club's pioneering 'Fortuna For All' project.
-They have now confirmed which four fixtures will be free for the 2024/25 season, starting this weekend against Hamburg.
+The second season of the scheme will see Düsseldorf play four home games where fans pay nothing to attend in 2024/25.

 The 'Fortuna For All' project was unveiled at the end of 2022/23, outlining the club's ambitious plans to offer free admission to all spectators at the Merkur Spielarena, from hardcore season ticket holders and fan club members to occasional visitors and even away fans.